rmariano/vim-config/README.md

 In addition, just the command-line classic Vim version is supported, so no support for ``Gvim`` or graphical versions is included for the colour scheme although pull requests are accepted.

+# Features
+ * Mapping `<tab>` to `<Esc>` for faster access.
+ * PEP-8 general rules of text: automatically handling spaces instead of tabs, proper indentation, wrap text to 79 columns, margin set at col 80 (toggle-able), etc.
+ * `<F2>` for toggling spell check.
+ * `.` sometimes drives to issues, so it was remapped to `nohlsearch`.
+ * `<leader>` + `p` is mapped to toggle paste mode, with the label indicating in the status bar if is active or not.
+ * A colour scheme I like.
+ * A status line with useful information (file name with path, modification flag, file type, column, lines, and position (in %).
+ * `;t` available for searching development tags, such as `TODO` or `FIXME`, rendering the results in a quick fix window.
+Warning: searches recursively.
+ * `<leader>n`, `<leader>p` for moving to the next and previous entries in the quick-fix window, respectively. `<leader>q` for closing it.

+# Other plug-ins I use
+I prefer to keep the `.vimrc` configuration as simple as possible, so I would like not to have to install plug-ins.
+That said, some are needed, which are:

+ * PEP8.vim (looking for a better alternative), for running a PEP-8 check by pressing `<F5>`.
+ * Pyflakes: for detecting syntax errors/issues in the code.

 ------